The Essential Role of SOC Analysts in Modern Cybersecurity

 Tier 2: Threat Investigation and Response

-- Conducting in-depth analysis of security alerts and incidents
+- Conducting in-depth analysis of security alerts

 - Performing malware analysis and identifying attack vectors